aidtopia/hauntcontrol/serial_audio_players.md

 NOTE:  Some of these might be YX5200 rather than YX5300.

-The YX5200 and YX5300 ARE a MP3 and WAV decoder chips that can be controlled and queried using a serial protocol.
-These chips are the heart of inexpensive audio modules such as the DFPlayer Mini and the Catalex serial MP3 board.
+The YX5200 and YX5300 are MP3 and WAV decoder chips that can be controlled and queried using a serial protocol.
+These chips are the heart of inexpensive audio modules such as the DFPlayer Mini, the Catalex serial MP3 board, and clones.

 The datasheets for these chips are in Chinese, and the translations to English are incomplete, confusing, ambiguous, and sometimes wrong.
 The intent of this document is to be a more complete and accurate explanation of how to interface to modules based on this chip.
 The information here is based on the commonly found English translations of the datasheet, experiments with DFPlayer Mini and Catalex MP3 boards, and nuggets of information contained in the open source demos and libraries others have written to interface microcontrollers to these devices.
 See the References section.

+The devices I've tested may be clones.
+I suspect there may be multiple versions of the chips, with slightly different sets of bugs.

 ### Audio Modules